Skip to main content

 CardListRefreshInterval

-If a WebSocket connection cannot be established, or is not permitted, the SDK will revert to polling for new cards, which is the behaviour in SDK versions prior to 0.18.0.
-Also if the SDK has been configured to use HTTP for its communication protocol, via the setApiProtocol method, polling will be used to update the card list.
+If a WebSocket connection cannot be established, or is not permitted, the SDK will revert to polling for new cards.
+If the SDK has been configured to use HTTP for its communication protocol via the setApiProtocol method, polling will always be used to update the card list.

-When the SDK reverts to polling, it will check for new cards every 15 seconds by default.
-You can customise how frequently this happens by specifying a value for the cardListRefreshInterval configuration option:
+When the SDK uses to polling, it will check for new cards every 15 seconds by default.
+You can customize how frequently this happens by specifying a value (in milliseconds) for the cardListRefreshInterval configuration option:

 AtomicSDK.launch({